jchen975/HotStartACPF/README.md

 # DC-Power-Flow-Correction
-Correcting DC power flow results with a MLP, written entirely in Julia.
+Correcting DC power flow results with an MLP, written entirely in Julia.
 Work still in progress: currently only considering load demand variations in data generation.

 `case_general_parallel.jl`: no longer maintained and originally meant to be a single source file to run everything at once.